Ginklings/pysga/README.md

 # define the objective function class with your lower and upper bounds:
+# inf and sup should be a numpy array
 f = pysga.ObjectiveFunc(inf=my_inf, sup=mysup)

 # overwrite evaluate with your objective function: